sagemath/trac_to_gh/Issue 4987.md

 Spkg up at http://sage.math.washington.edu/home/robertwb/cython/

-Sage now compiles, most doctests pass.
+Sage now compiles, all doctests passed.
 Memory profiling should be done as well.

 Issue created by migration from https://trac.sagemath.org/ticket/4987